adedomin/monjs/README.md

 --------------

 Currently MonJS does not offer to push failure notifications and likely will not in the future.
-In corporate Nagios deployments, I always used RSS feeds instead of emails or other active push services.
+In corporate Nagios deployments, I always use RSS feeds instead of emails or other active push services.
-This way users can choose to listen to the alerts instead of just putting in an outlook filter if they don't care.
+This way users can choose to listen to the alerts instead of filtering the emails to the trash if they don't care.

 TODO
 ----